"We Use Our Art To Advocate": Governor’s School Students Win Award For Documentary on Reparations

 Reagan was the editor for her and Ayana’s project.

-She included excerpts from Martin Luther King, Jr., Ta-Nehisi Coates and Senators Elizabeth Warren and Bernie Sanders.
+She included excerpts of speeches from Martin Luther King, Jr., Ta-Nehisi Coates and Senators Elizabeth Warren and Bernie Sanders.

 “I always try to parallel the visuals with what is being said so that you can see it and take it in,” Reagan said.